pmean/build-website/text/19/qi-video.md

 This is a slick video that outlines the quality improvement process using clever drawings.
 It is only 11 minutes long but provides a very nice overview.

 Mike Evans.
 Quality Improvement in Healthcare.
-YouTube, November 26, 2014.
+YouTube, 2014-11-26.
 Available as a [video (11 minutes)][eva1].

 [eva1]: https://www.youtube.com/watch?v=jq52ZjMzqyI